slint-ui/slint/docs/reference/src/quickstart/getting_started.md

 The `CMakeLists.txt` uses the line `add_executable(my_application src/main.cpp)` to set `src/main.cpp` as the main C++ code file.

-Change the content of `src/main.cpp` to the following:
+Replace the content of `src/main.cpp` with the following:

 :::{literalinclude} main_initial.cpp
 :lines: 9-13